RobertGregg/CellularPotts.jl/README.md

 ## Quick Start

-To create a basic Cellular Potts Model, you need provide 3 pieces of information:
+To create a basic Cellular Potts Model, you need to provide 3 pieces of information:

 1. What space will the cells occupy?